mediar-solutions/ds-challenge/README.md

 6. **Proposal**: If we choose to move forward, we will send you a proposal for the position.

-For this specific position, we are planning on completing the entire process in up to two weeks, and we expect that you will be able to begin working with us in the first half of Februray/2018.
+For this specific position, we are planning on completing the entire process in up to two weeks.

 ### About the company
 ___